SuperOfficeDocs/superoffice-docs/user-guide/en/request/find.md

 * **Get next request in queue**: If the queue system is set up for your company, you can click this option to get the next unassigned request in the queue for the category you belong to.
 [How to set up Get next request in queue][5].

 * **Unassigned requests**: Lists requests that no-one has been assigned responsibility for.
-If you want to [take responsibility for one of the requests][6], it is important you do so by clicking **Accept request**.
+To [take responsibility for one of the requests][6], it is important you do so by clicking **Accept request**.
 Otherwise there is a risk of others answering the request at the same time.

 ### Customize search criteria